lchenn/linchen04.github.io/_posts/2014-10-11-sed-by-examples.md

 #### Use sed to replace line break
-Example to replace a line break
+An example to replace a line break:

 ```bash
 $ sed ':a;N;$!ba;s/\n/ /g' file
 # The explanation is: